• Skip to primary navigation

 12. Thung Salaeng Luang National Park

-For a side to Thailand that few expect, make your way to Thung Salaeng Luang National Park.
-That’s because this national park split across Phitsanulok and Phetchabun Provinces is home to broad savannahs full of wildflowers and pine trees.
-Thung Salaeng Luang shows that Thailand is far more diverse than just jungle and islands, while also fitting in a couple of waterfalls as well.
-Trekking and hiking are the most popular activities here, especially since the park includes some decent climbs up into its limestone hills.
+To see a side of Thailand that few expect, make your way to Thung Salaeng Luang National Park.
+This national park, which is split across Phitsanulok and Phetchabun Provinces, is home to broad savannas full of wildflowers and pine trees and shows that Thailand is far more diverse than just jungle and islands.
+Trekking and hiking are the most popular activities here, especially since the park offers some decent climbs up into its limestone hills.

 Mu Ko Surin National Park in Thailand